 The Academy is a public corporation with employer status.
 Like all German Academies of Sciences, it is an interdisciplinary society of scholars that transcends national borders, on the one hand, and a sponsor of research projects from all disciplines, on the other hand.
 The Academy's work focuses on long-term basic research in the humanities.
 The projects' funding period is 12 years minimum and 25 years maximum.
 The Academy currently supervises 37 projects with around 200 employees in eleven of the overall sixteen federal states of Germany.
 These projects are of supra-regional importance and of national scientific interest.

-Sessions, in which all three classes meet for an interdisciplinary discourse, take place four times a year.
-In addition, there are public lectures with subsequent discussions as well as symposia and conferences that emerge from the research environment of the Academy's members and projects and deal with current topics.
+Sessions, where members of all three classes meet for an interdisciplinary discourse, take place four times a year.
+In addition, there are public lectures with subsequent discussions as well as symposia and conferences that emerge from the research environment of the members and projects of the Academy and deal with current topics.
 In the series ›Future Issues of Society‹, high-ranking experts deal with interdisciplinary issues such as globalisation, biomedical ethics, climate change, religious issues or the ageing of our society.
 The answers to those questions also provide insights for politics and society.
 Additionally, symposia on topics such as ›Perspectives on Future Energy Supply‹, the euro crisis or questions of fundamentalism are taking up current debates.